Laranja-8000/Laranja-8000/README.md

-## Informatics technician, Bachelor student in, formerly Electrical Engineering, currently Computer Science.
+## Informatics technician, Bachelor student, formerly in Electrical Engineering, currently in Computer Science.
 ### Interested in undestanding, creating and improving tools for diverse uses.

 -----